Mixed

 Groups of species undergo various kinds of natural selection and, over time, may engage in several patterns of evolution: convergent evolution, divergent evolution, parallel evolution, and coevolution.

-READ: What is the meaning of artillery in army?
+READ: What is the cleanest programming language?

 What are some examples for causes of evolution?